Understanding Process Addiction

-However, while there are still discussions over which of these are truly addictions, scans, using technology like fMRI, have shown similar brain activity between process and substance addicts.
+While there are still discussions over which of these are truly addictions, scans, using technology like fMRI, have shown similar brain activity between process and substance addicts.
 But, without the resources to routinely scan people’s brains we have, instead, to look at the effect the addiction has on the individual and the need that the behavior satisfies for them.

-Like most mental health problems, many process addictions can be diagnosed using various questionnaires that have been developed.
+Like most mental health problems, many process addiction can be diagnosed using various questionnaires that have been developed.
 However, for almost all process addictions there are a series of symptoms that are fairly common to any type of addiction.

 Behavior changes are a common effect of addiction.
 This will often relate to the addiction, so the addict might show irritability if they are not indulging in the addictive behavior or respond with anger when they are challenged about their addiction.
 They might take steps to hide their addiction, for example, avoiding being with people, so they can play video games.

 Finally, addicts might also suffer from problems caused by their addiction in addition to those cause by neglect of other parts of their life.
 Debt problems are common with gamblers, for example, and in severe cases some resort to criminality to fund their bets.

 Although the label addiction is often applied to many negative behaviors, they are not all recognized by the medical profession as addictions.
-However, those commonly suggested as process addictions include things like sex, shopping, video gaming and the internet, food, gambling, and even exercise.
+However, those commonly suggested as process addictions include things like love and relationships, shopping, video gaming and the internet, food, gambling, and even exercise.
 One of the difficulties in identifying addictions is that many of these behaviors are normal, some essential, and some usually seen as beneficial.

 Where these become a problem it’s usually because the need it serves has become different to most peoples, or the way that need is fulfilled is different to most people.
-With food, for example, the addiction may be to specific types of food, usually processed, that provide a quick hit for the compulsive eater44.A.
+With food, for example, the addiction may be to specific types of food that provide a quick hit for the compulsive eater44.A.
 Y. Hakami, Frontiers | Prevalence of Behavioral Addictions and Their Relationship With Stress and Anxiety Among Medical Students in Saudi Arabia: A Cross-Sectional Study, Frontiers.; Retrieved September 23, 2022, from https://www.frontiersin.org/articles/10.3389/fpsyt.2021.727798/full.
 Someone addicted to exercise will be doing it not to improve their fitness or train for a specific event or sport, but instead simply for the release of endorphins and dopamine, the effect commonly known as the runners’ high.